The Suspicious Border Agent

 “I bet,” I said with my mouth full.
 “I have no willpower.”

 And no sex life.
-If there’s no sex, I have to at least have food.
+At least I have food.

 As we talked, I thought about how I wanted to take him home to my sister Tessa.
 He was the perfect age for her, and he was witty and kind.
 I thought of ways to ask him for a photo without seeming like a total creeper.
 I also texted Tessa that I’d met her husband.
 She laughed.